Thorough Modifications Attorney Serving Vancouver Family Law Clients

 It is exceedingly normal that as time goes on, adjustments must be made to previously agreed upon custodial or spousal agreements.
 Even when both parties agree to the modifications, a court must ratify the updated agreement or parenting plan for the changes to be lawful.

 If you and your former spouse have an alimony agreement in place and one or both of you needs to change its terms, the process can easily become just as contentious as your divorce proceedings were.
-This is why you need a trusted and aggressive family law modifications lawyer representing you as you file your petition and head to the courtroom.
+This is why you need a trusted and aggressive family law modifications attorney representing you as you file your petition and head to mediation and the courtroom.

 - Whether or not the parents agree to modifications